ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 * **Step 7: Business Context:** it defines terms and concepts with a clear meaning valid in a clear boundary.
 (The term definition may change outside of the business unit for which this application is developed).
 The goal here is to defined the boundaries and the term definitions.

 * **Step 8: Insight:**  In Event Storming for Event Driven Architecture (EDA) solutions it is helpful to include an additional method step at this point identifying useful predictive analytics insights.

 This amounts to asking workshop participants the question: "What data would be helpful at each event trigger to assist the human user or automated event triggering policy make the best possible decision of how and when to act?"

 An important motivation driving use of EDA is that it simplifies design and realization of highly responsive systems which react immediately, intelligently, i.e. in a personalized and context aware way, and optimally to new events as they occur.
 This immediately suggests that predictive analytics and models to generate predictive insights have an important role to play.
 Predictive analytic insights are effectively probabilistic statements about which future events are likely to occur and what are the likely properties of those events.
-They are typicaly generated using models crreated by Data scientists or using Atifical Intalligence (AI) or Machine learning (ML).
+They are typicaly generated using models created by Data scientists or using Artifical Intalligence or Machine Learning.
 Correlating or joining independently gathered sources of information may also generate important predictive insights or be input to predictive analytic models.

 Business owners and stakeholders in the Event storming workshop will have good intuitions on:
 *  which probabilistic insights are likely to lead to better decision making and action?